 This week we sat down with Kadisha, one of our Senior Student Advisors, to get the inside scoop on what it’s really like to be a Student Advisor at Western Sydney University Online.
-We chatted about the online classroom, course planning, assessment submission and how exams work.
+We chatted about the online classroom, course planning, assignment submission and how exams work.

 Can you explain what you do as a Student Advisor at Western Sydney University Online?